Reference & Information

 Resistor Derating Example:

 Power ratings are normally specified at +25oC and must be reduced as the resistors temperature increases.
 A derating chart is often used, with derating starting at 70oC.
-Since parameters are application dependent, power de-rating curves or charts should be considered general rather than absolute, and only used as a guideline.
-The safest designs use the largest physical size operating at conservative temperatures and power ratings.
+Since parameters are application dependent, charts should be considered general rather than absolute, and only used as a guideline.
+However power de-rating curves should be considered more of a recommendation than a guideline The safest designs use the largest physical size operating at conservative temperatures and power ratings.
+Combining the resistor application and a power de-rating curve should start to form a design rule, once the location of the resistor on the PWB is known and the components around the device.

 Resistor Derating Chart